Linear multistep method: Adams–Bashforth methods

 The Adams–Bashforth methods were designed by John Couch Adams to solve a differential equation modelling capillary action due to Francis Bashforth.
 Bashforth (1883) published his theory and Adams' numerical method (Goldstine 1977).

 Adams–Moulton methods

 The Adams–Moulton methods are similar to the Adams–Bashforth methods in that they also have $a_{s-1} = -1$ and $a_{s-2} = \cdots = a_0 = 0$.
 Again the b coefficients are chosen to obtain the highest order possible.
 However, the Adams–Moulton methods are implicit methods.
 By removing the restriction that $b_s = 0$, an s-step Adams–Moulton method can reach order $s+1$, while an s-step Adams–Bashforth methods has only order s.

-The Adams–Moulton methods with s = 0, 1, 2, 3, 4 are (Hairer, Nørsett & Wanner 1993; Quarteroni, Sacco & Saleri 2000) listed, where the first two methods are the backward Euler method and the trapezoidal rule respectively:
+The Adams–Moulton methods with s = 0, 1, 2, 3, 4 are (Hairer, Nørsett & Wanner 1993; Quarteroni, Sacco & Saleri 2000) listed, where the first two methods are the backward Euler method and the trapezoidal rule (also known as the Crank-Nicolson method) respectively: